 Sport does not rank in the top 5 activities for young people, nor the top 5 activities for adults.

-Interestingly, while sport ranks low when it comes to activity preferences, 23% of young people are active while training or practising with a coach/instructor, with a similar percentage (25%) being active for extra exercise or training or practicing without a coach/instructor present.
+Interestingly, however, while sport ranks low when it comes to activity preferences, 23% of young people are active while training or practising with a coach/instructor, with a similar percentage (25%) being active for extra exercise or training or practicing without a coach/instructor present.
 This likely demonstrates the role that formal sport offerings play in encouraging additional and personally driven physical activity for fitness, skill and social reasons away from planned sessions.
-Given the physical activity preferences of Waikato District's residents, it is not surprising that most people are active at home, school, out in nature, and/or using public facilities1.
+Given the physical activity preferences of Waikato's residents, it is not surprising that most people are active at home, school, out in nature, and/or using public facilities (Active NZ, 2021).

-Yet, while at a glance, many of Waikato District's young people and adults are doing enough physical activity to positively impact their wellbeing, and indeed 86% of adults in the district understand the benefits of physical activity for their mental or emotional wellbeing, there are a number of barriers that prevent both young people and adults from being as active as they would like to be1.
+Yet, while at a glance, many of Waikato's young people and adults are doing enough physical activity to positively impact their wellbeing, and indeed 86% of adults in the district understand the benefits of physical activity for their mental or emotional wellbeing, there are a number of barriers that prevent both young people and adults from being as active as they would like to be (Active NZ, 2021).
+In particular, young people are struggling with weather (29%), being/feeling too busy (26%), impacts of covid (25%) lack of the necessary equipment (21%) and lack of fellow participants to undertake activity with (19%).